This post may contain affiliate links. Please read my disclosure and privacy policy.

 Use any leftover oat flour to make oat flour pancakes, banana bread, or sugar cookies.

-Allergy Note: Oats are naturally gluten-free, but they may be contaminated with gluten-containing products during processing.
-Look for a “certified gluten-free” label on the packaging when shopping for gluten-free oats or oat flour.
+Oats are naturally gluten-free but may be contaminated during processing.
+When shopping for gluten-free oats or oat flour, look for a “certified gluten-free” label on the packaging.

 How to Make Oat Flour Cookies

 Preheat the oven to 350ºF and line a large baking sheet with parchment paper.
-In a large mixing bowl, mix the softened butter and sugar.
+In a large mixing bowl, combine 4 ounces of softened butter with 3/4 cup coconut sugar.
+(Or other granulated sugar.)

-Add in the egg and vanilla extract, and stir again.
+Add one large egg and one teaspoon of vanilla extract, and stir again.

 Use a tablespoon or 1-ounce cookie scoop to scoop the dough onto the prepared pan.
-Just like regular cookies, they will spread as they bake, so arrange them 2 inches apart from each other.
+Just like regular cookies, they will spread as they bake, so arrange them 2 inches apart.

 Bake at 350ºF for 8 to 11 minutes, depending on how crispy you like cookies.
 The shorter the cooking time, the more gooey the centers will be.